 About Caritas Norway

 Caritas Norway is the development and relief organisation of the Catholic Church.
 Caritas Norway was established in 1952 as Norsk Katolsk Flyktningehjelp (Norwegian Catholic Help for Refugees), and in 1964 changed the name to Caritas Norway.
 Caritas Norway is under the Catholic Bishop Conference of Norway (which includes the Dioceses of Oslo, Trondheim and Tromsø).
-The organisation’s ruling body is an assembly of representatives from the 37 Catholic parishes in Norway, which meets once a year.
+The organisation’s ruling body is an assembly of representatives from the 37 Catholic parishes in Norway, which meet once a year.

 The primary objectives of Caritas Norway are to support programmes in poor countries within the areas of development co-operation, human rights, peace- and reconciliation work and emergency relief.
 We also aim to motivate the Catholics in Norway towards developing solidarity with the economically poor in other countries, and to increase awareness of unjust social structures and the causes of poverty.
 Domestically, the most important role is to aid the parishes in the development of welfare work for refugees, immigrants, children and the elderly.

 Information centre for labour immigrants

 In Oslo we run an information centre for labour immigrants.

 Mondays, Tuesdays, Wednesdays and Thursdays 10.00 – 16.00